 The European Commission’s ambition is for there to be a five-fold increase in existing capacity by 2030 and a 25-fold increase by 2050.

-In France, the projects set out within the framework of the French long-term energy plan (PPE) are aimed at establishing an installed offshore wind energy capacity of 2.4 GW in 2023 and around 5 GW in 2028.
-The French Ministry for the Ecological Transition has set up a website to monitor the progress of projects underway.
+In France, the projects set out within the framework of the French long-term energy plan (PPE) were aimed at establishing an installed offshore wind energy capacity of 2.4 GW in 2023 and around 5 GW in 2028.
+Although the objective set in 2023 will not be completely achieved, the ambition of the public authorities remains strong, as evidenced by the "Offshore Wind Pact" signed in March 2022 with the aim of increasing the installed capacity to 18 GW in 2035. and 40 GW in 2050.
+To monitor the progress of ongoing projects, the Ministry of Ecological Transition has set up a very educational website Eoliennes en mer en France.

 - Wind power makes it possible to diversify energy resources.
-Using national resources, it contributes to energy independence and the security of a proportion of supplies.
+Established on the national territory, it contributes to energy independence and the security of a proportion of supplies.

 - Wind energy is renewable and non-polluting.
-It helps improve air quality and reduce greenhouse gases.
-Electricity is produced without CO2 emissions.
+It helps improve air quality and reduce global warming since electricity is produced without CO2 emissions.
 The manufacture and end of life of installations generate little CO2.
 Moreover, electricity can be produced close to the places of consumption.

 - Once utilized, sites can be restored to their original condition and materials can be reused.